CELL PHONE AND ELECTRONICS POLICY

-East Harlem Scholars Academies aims to foster a respectful and academically academic environment focused on academic productivity.
+East Harlem Scholars Academies aims to foster a respectful environment focused on academic productivity.
 We recognize that constant access to phones and social media/texting throughout the day contributes to disengagement in class, as well as contributes to anxiety, cyberbullying, and at times, can create unsafe environments.

 For purposes of this policy, the following definitions apply: